skrey/yellow-extensions/source/publish/README.md

 ## How to package an extension

 The [update extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/update) takes care of updating websites.
 Your extension can become part of this process.
-Take a look at the [example extension](https://github.com/schulle4u/yellow-extension-helloworld) and [basic extension](https://github.com/schulle4u/yellow-extension-basic).
+Take a look at the [example feature](https://github.com/schulle4u/yellow-extension-helloworld) and [example theme](https://github.com/schulle4u/yellow-extension-basic).
 They show you which files and settings are required.
 Please make sure that your extension follows our coding and documentation standards.

 ## How to publish an extension